gc-proto/gc-proto.github.io/accessibility/documentation-03.md

         <figcaption>
           <details class="small">
             <summary>Detailed description</summary>
-            <p class="mrgn-tp-lg">Screenshot of the Government of Canada's website titled 'Accessibility at Institution name'.
-There is a green button named 'Provide feedback', then 2 links: Accessibility Plan and Feedback process.</p>
+            <p class="mrgn-tp-lg">Screenshot of the Government of Canada's website titled "Accessibility at Institution name".
+There is a green button named "Provide feedback", then 2 links: Accessibility Plan and Feedback process.</p>
           </details>
         </figcaption>
       </figure>